QaziTalhaAyub000/Project-2-...Job-Application-Website...-/README.md

 # Project-2-...Job-Application-Website...-
-Using html and css for making an Job Application Webiste
+By using html and css maked an Job Application Webiste